About Me

 Substantively, my research focuses on political information, its political economy, and spillovers onto political behavior in democratic contexts, particularly within India and the United States.
 I study how the structure and dynamics of the information environment shape who sees what, when, and how.
 My work examines the evolving relationship between media supply and user demand in high-choice environments, and how these interactions align (or fail to) with democratic informational needs.

-Methodologically, I rely econometric methods, including advances in spatial and network analyses and causal inference.
+Methodologically, I rely on econometric methods, including advances in spatial and network analyses and causal inference.
 Some of my work has also used qualitative methods like semi-structured interviews and discourse analysis.

 I am also pursuing an MS in Statistics alongside my PhD.
 Prior to this, I earned an MA in Linguistics from Jawaharlal Nehru University, New Delhi, and a BA (Honors) in Journalism from Lady Shri Ram College, New Delhi.
 You can view my CV here.